Limb Lengthening.us

 1990 by the Governor of Maryland and the Pauwel’s Medial in Clinical Biomechanics in 1997 by the German-Speaking Countries

 Orthopedic Association.
-He has also won the best paper/poster award by SICOT, AAOS, POSNA and AORS.
-His book was also
+Best paper/poster award by SICOT, AAOS, POSNA, AORS.
+His book was also awarded the best

 Governors citation link